Welcome!

 Review your offer letter and take note of your enrollment deadline.
 Once you make your enrollment decision, update the online portal.
 If accepting the offer, pay the $5,000 USD non-refundable deposit.
 Your enrollment will be finalized once we receive your deposit.

 Make arrangements for the tuition payments.
-The Class of 2028 tuition will be posted in early 2026.
+The Class of 2028 tuition will be shared once approved and announced by the University.
 Our Financial Aid Office is a great resource for questions related to loans and military benefits.
+Learn more about your financial aid options below.
 We also have some helpful tips if you are seeking corporate support.

 Prepare for the MBA coursework.
 If some of the quantitative concepts will be new to you, or if you’d like a refresher, we recommend you review the modules offered by MBA Math.